 Current LPNs are admitted by a selective admissions process as advanced standing nursing students in the spring term.

 The program is weekday, daytime hours and is completed in four consecutive semesters.

-As an applicant to the Professional Nursing Professional (NPRO) program, you must take the ATI Test of Essential Academic Skills (ATI TEAS).
+As an applicant to the Nursing program, you must take the ATI Test of Essential Academic Skills (ATI TEAS).
 The ATI TEAS is a national, standardized examination of basic learning skills.
 Research has shown that applicants who do well on the ATI TEAS are more likely to be successful in nursing school.